glaw2000/project1-church-safeguarding/README.md

 See docs for performanace check (lighthouse report)

 ### Validation
-W3C html validator results
+See docs for W3C html validator results
-W3C css validator results
+See docs for W3C css validator results

 ## Credits
 ### **Content References**